-You want to watch Wimbledon but you missed the ballot — and you're not willing to spend the tournament glued to a TV screen indoors, while the sun's a-shinin' and there's Pimm's ready for a-drinkin'.
+You want to watch Wimbledon 2023 but you missed the ballot — and you're not willing to spend the tournament glued to a TV screen indoors, while the sun's a-shinin' (hopefully!) and there's Pimm's ready for a-drinkin'.

-Watch Wimbledon 2022 in Canary Wharf
+Watch Wimbledon 2023 in Canary Wharf

 Wimbledon screenings at St Katharine Docks

 Wimbledon screenings take place on the floating pontoon at St Katharine Docks.

 Comfy deckchairs are provided for free on a first come, first served basis, as well as picnic benches and tables so you can bring your own food and drink — so up your picnic game accordingly.

 St Katharine Docks, free entry, daily throughout the tournament.
 Check website for exact schedule closer to the time.

 Wimbledon 2023 screenings at Summer in the Square, Marylebone

 The usually-private Portman Square Garden in Marylebone once again opens to the public for a few days for Summer in the Square, a free outdoor festival which includes screenings of the final few days of Wimbledon.
 Street food stalls and bars are part of the event, so there are plenty of options for staying fed and watered while you watch the action.